kylekim72/kylekim72.github.io/_pages/about.md

 Hi there!
 I'm Kunha Kim, a first-year PhD Student at Univeristy of Colorado Boulder.
 I am fortunate to be advised by [Gowtham Kaki](https://gowthamk.github.io/).
 My current research interests are in programming languages and automated reasoning.
 More specifically, I'm interested in

-- Decidable verification techniques
+- Automated software verification
+- Dependent type systems, functional programming
 - LLM-driven formal verification
-- Dependent type systems, functional programming

 I also worked with Java PathFinder(JPF) team via Google Summer of Code 2024.
 During the internship, I developed violation witness generation in Symbolic PathFinder(SPF).
 This feature is ported to Java Ranger, and me and our team won the 1st place at SV-COMP 2025!
 You can see the full description of my work [here](https://github.com/kylekim72/GSoC-2024/blob/main/README.md).